lit/lit-element/README.md

 and adds API help manage element properties and attributes.
 LitElement reacts to changes in properties and renders declaratively using `lit-html`.

-  * **Setup properties:** LitElement supports a static `properties` getter in which element property accessors are described.
-For each property, an object configures settings where the options are:
+  * **Setup properties:** LitElement supports observable properties which may trigger an update when set.
+These properties can be written in a few ways:

+    * As class fields with the `@property()` [decorator](https://github.com/tc39/proposal-decorators#decorators), if you're using a compiler that supports them, like TypeScript or Babel.
+    * With a static `properties` getter.
+    * By manually writing getters and setters.
+You can call `setProperty` or `invalidate` to trigger an update.
+If you use `setProperty`, you can use `getProperty` in the getter.

+    Properties may be given an options argument which is an object that desribes how to process the property.
+This may can be either in the `@property({...})` decorator or in the object returned the `properties` getter, e.g. `static get properties { return { foo: {...} }`.

+    Property options include:

+    * `attribute`: Describes how and if the property becomes an observedAttribute.
+    If the value is false, the property is not added to `observedAttributes`.
-    * attribute: if false, do not add to observedAttributes, if true or absent, observe the lowercased property name, if a string observe that value.
+    If true or absent, the lowercased property name is observed (e.g. `fooBar` becomes `fobar`).
+    If a string, the string value is observed (e.g `attribute: 'foo-bar'`).
-    * type: if a function, use to deserialize the attribute value to the property value;
+    * `type`: Describes how to convert the attribute to/from a property.
-    also can be an object with `{fromAttribute, toAttribute}` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function.
+    If this value is a function, it is used to deserialize the attribute value a the property value.
+If it's an object, it can have keys for `fromAttribute` and `toAttribute` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function used to convert the property to an attribute.
+    * `reflect`: Describes if the property should reflect to an attribute.
-    * reflect: if true, on setting the property reflects the property value to an attribute value using `type.toAttribute` if it exists.
+    If true, when the property is set, the attribute value is set using the attribute name taken from the property's `attribute` and the value of the property serialized using `type.toAttribute` if it exists.
-    * shouldInvalidate: optional function which should return true if setting the property should cause the element to invalidate causing it to asynchronously update.
+    * `shouldInvalidate`: Describes if setting a property should trigger invalidation and updating.
+This function takes the `new` and `oldValue` and returns true if invalidation should occur.
+If not present, a strict identity check is used.
+This is useful if a property should be considered dirty only if some condition is met, like if a key of an object value changes.

   * **React to changes:** LitElement reacts to changes in properties and attributes by asynchronously rendering, ensuring changes are batched.
 This reduces overhead